HuangQiang/ExactPair/README.md

 We provide a Makefile and a shell script (i.e., run_mnist.sh) as a running example for comipling and running the package.
 Before running this package, please ensure the input format of the dataset is correct.
-We give a sample dataset (i.e., Mnist) for your reference.
+We give a sample dataset (i.e., OptDigits) for your reference.

 Authors